sd17spring/sd17spring.github.io/_assignments/mini-project-3-text-mining.md

 Create a Twitter application [here](https://apps.twitter.com/app/new).

 Use your GitHub repository URL as the Website.
 For example, I would use `https://github.com/osteele/TextMining`.
-Leave the Callback Url blank.
+Leave the Callback URL blank.

 Copy the Consumer Key (API Key) and Consumer Secret (API Secret).
 You will need these below.